apache/opennlp/opennlp-extensions/opennlp-embeddings/TRAINING.md

 Confirm parity against the Python reference before trusting a fresh distillation: embed the same text on both sides and check the vectors match within floating-point tolerance.
 They should agree to a few parts in ten thousand, because the JVM path reproduces the reference tokenization and pooling exactly, not approximately.
 The reference Python flow lives in the repository as `dev/embeddings/distill_bge_m3.py`, and `dev/embeddings/parity/` holds a harness that reruns the parity check and the single-thread speed comparison against the Python reference on any machine.

-Two tables distilled independently from the same teacher (one with this command, one with Python Model2Vec) agree on their pairwise geometry to a few parts in a thousand — similarities, neighbors, and rankings match — but their raw vectors are not directly comparable axis by axis: PCA fixes only the subspace, and within the near-degenerate tail of the spectrum two independent decompositions choose different bases.
+Two tables distilled independently from the same teacher (one with this command, one with Python Model2Vec) agree on their pairwise geometry to a few parts in a thousand.
+Similarities, neighbors, and rankings match, but their raw vectors are not directly comparable axis by axis.
+PCA fixes only the subspace, and two decompositions can choose different bases within the near-degenerate tail of the spectrum.

 ## 4. Evaluate retrieval and quantization